motiz88/babel-plugin-transform-hoist-nested-functions/README.md

 (https://benchmarkjs.com).

-From these preliminary results, it appears that hoisting functions this way can in fact improve performance, at least in principe; but the benefit may not always be significant.
+From these preliminary results, it appears that hoisting functions this way can in fact improve performance, at least in principle; but the benefit may not always be significant.

 ## Installation